 I am an award-winning journalist, filmmaker and documentarian based in Baltimore and New York.
-As a 2017-2018 Lewis Hine fellow with the Center for Documentary Studies fellowship I am developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been in foster care.
-I am an associate producer with WNYC’s acclaimed Radio Rookies, and I edit, report and produce films and podcasts for places like KCRWs’ The Organist, Gimlet Creative, Dwell Magazine and others.
+As a 2017-2018 Lewis Hine fellow with the Center for Documentary Studies, I am developing a photography project - exhibition, oral history and book - that navigates family history, trauma, ephemeral sites of significance and resilience in collaboration with young people who have been in foster care.
+I am currently a producer with WNYC’s acclaimed Radio Rookies; and I edit KCRWs’ experimental arts and culture program, The Organist.

 I'm available for freelance work producing, directing and editing films and podcasts as well as public radio content.

 Grants & Awards:

 Lewis Hine Fellow, Center for Documentary Studies, 2017-2018